Eclipse openDuT

 To list resources you can decide whether to display the resources in a table or in JSON-format.

-The default output format is a table which is displayed by not using the --output
+The default output format is a table which is displayed by not using the --output flag.

-flag is a global argument, so it can be used at any place in the command.
+The --output flag is a global argument, so it can be used at any place in the command.

 opendut-cleo list --output=<format> <openDuT-resource>